MorveN11/Programming5/README.md

 cabal run
 ```

-To run the tests of the Hanoi Algorithm, you need to run the following command:
+To run the tests of the Hanoi Algorithm and the others modules tests, you need to run the following command:

 ```bash
 cabal test